empathy-mp3/Inscryption-manual-AP/README.md

 # Inscryption Manual Randomizer Guide

+**Note: This fails generation about half of the time.
+I have no idea why (probably because I used experimental features), but... just keep that in mind!
+I don't know how to fix it, but if I find out how, I will try my best!**

 This is my take on the Inscryption randomizer!
 There's 3 rules:
 1. If you haven't received the item for a card, you aren't allowed to play it.
 2. You also can't use a card that has a *soul* of a card you're not allowed to play (In the sacrifice altar)